AzulEterno/oph5spdtst/README.md

 2. Use nginx to achieve best result.
 3. Takes 5MB runtime memory to store temp download file.
 4. Use http may achieve better performance due to no encryption cost.
+5. Tune the LuCI "Settings" tab to adjust ping samples, timeouts, thread counts and test durations without touching the upstream assets.

 ## Usage